wazuh/wazuh-dashboard-plugins/RELEASING.md

 The following files must be updated:

-- `package.json`: Defines the package manifest.
+- `plugins/*/package.json`: Defines the package manifest.
 It contains the following properties:
   - `version`: Plugin version.
 Schema: `{major}.{minor}.{patch}`.
 Example: 4.4.5
   - `revision`: Plugin revision.
 Schema: number with 2 digits.
 This value is reset for each version to `01` and increament for following revisions.
   - `pluginPlatform.version`: version of the plugin platform.
-- `opensearch_dashboards.json` or `kibana.json`: Defines the plugin manifest.
+- `plugins/*/opensearch_dashboards.json` or `kibana.json`: Defines the plugin manifest.
 It contains the following properties:
   - `version`: Combination of version and revision of the plugin: `{version}-{revision}`.
-- `README.md`: References to the version of server, indexer and dashboard applications.
 - `CHANGELOG.md`: Changelog of the new release.
-- `common/api-info/endpoints.json`: Data related to endpoints and extracted from server's API
+- `plugins/main/common/api-info/endpoints.json`: Data related to endpoints and extracted from server's API
-- `common/api-info/security-actions.json`: Data related to security actions of extracted from server's API
+- `plugins/maincommon/api-info/security-actions.json`: Data related to security actions of extracted from server's API
 - Unit tests

 To bump the version, see [# Bump](#Bump)

 #### Update the API info static files

-We have a script to update the files that have information about the Wazuh API.
+We have a script to update the files of the `plugins/main` that have information about the Wazuh API.
 This script uses the API specification file that is stored in the GitHub repository of [wazuh/wazuh](https://github.com/wazuh/wazuh) repository.
 This must run for each version.

 ```console